 As Meninas do Brasil

-These are three sculptures that represent the races that make up the Brazilian people: the black, the white, and the indigenous.
-Created by the Bahian artist Eliana KertĂ©z, “As Meninas do Brasil” are also known as “As Gordinhas da Ondina”, the neighborhood where they are located.
+These three sculptures represent the races that make up the Brazilian people: Black, White, and Indigenous.
+Created by the Bahian artist Eliana Kertéz, “As Meninas do Brasil” are also known as “As Gordinhas da Ondina”, the neighborhood where they are located.

 Morro do Cristo